lsst-dm/dmtn-225/index.rst

 Group name
 ^^^^^^^^^^

-(The below rules only apply to additional groups.
-The user's default group has the same name as the username and the same GID as the user's UID.)
+(The below rules only apply to additional groups, not the default group with the same name as the username.)

 **Source**: Groups are named in COmanage when they are created.